colin273/Scriptable-For-Dummies/docs/what-is-scriptable.md

 sidebar_label: What Is Scriptable?
 ---

-Scriptable is a mobile application for iOS created to enable anyone to easily integrate with the iOS backend.
-Its simple syntax allows for lots of flexibility.
-Scriptable uses JavaScript.
-Scriptable allows for developers to prototype, test, preview, and much more.
-It was developed by [Simon B. Støvring](https://simonbs.dev/), the creator of various other apps such as [Jayson](https://jayson.app/) and [Data Jar](https://datajar.app/).
+Scriptable is an app for iOS that enables you to easily integrate with system apps and functionality using JavaScript.
+It includes simple classes and objects that represent system functionality, allowing for fairly complex integrations.
+In some ways, Scriptable could be compared to Shortcuts, but with JavaScript instead of drag-and-drop actions.

+Scriptable's developer, [Simon B. Støvring](https://simonbs.dev/), has also developed other apps, such as [Jayson](https://jayson.app/) and [Data Jar](https://datajar.app/).

-Scriptable, according to its [website](https://scriptable.app/), currently consists of the following features:
+The official [Scriptable website](https://scriptable.app/) lists the following features:

 * Plain Javascript
     - Supports JavaScript ES6.
 Scripts are stored as plain JS files on disk.